Wondering what the differences are between Miniature Dachshund vs Standard Dachshund? We’ve got five fascinating facts you should know.

 However, all dachshunds are stubborn, notorious barkers, and can be aggressive towards other dogs and strangers.

-4. The similarities between miniature dachshund vs standard are that both have short bodies, moderately long legs, with a sloping back.
+4. The similarities between a miniature dachshund vs standard are that both have short bodies, moderately long legs, with a sloping back.
 They also both have large heads and thick ears.
-The only difference is that a Miniature Dachshund has an elongated head.
+The only difference is that a Miniature Dachshund has a more elongated head.

 5. The Miniature Dachshund vs standard for dog training is that the miniature is a bit harder to train because it does not go along with the pack mentality.
 Even though the Miniature Dachshund is hard to train, both will make great pets.
 All Dachshunds are very energetic and love to play and fetch.

 The Miniature Dachshund has a delicate bone structure and these features are further accentuated by a number of creases.
 Many of these creases are found on the face and the neck of the Dachshund.

 In addition to the excellent size and quality, the miniature Dachshund has a gentle nature and can be quite affectionate toward its owners.
 It can make a wonderful companion dog.

 As far as appearance is concerned, the Miniature Dachshund has long ears and hair that are long, curly, and loosely coiled.
 The outer coat of the Dachshund is white, and the underside of the coat has yellow or cream colors.